Trump curses Mueller appointment: 'This is the end of my presidency'

 Details of Mueller’s investigation were released on Thursday, showing Trump tried to impede the probe, raising questions of whether he committed the crime of obstruction of justice.

-Sessions, who resigned in November, recalled that Trump said to him, “you were supposed to protect me,” or words to that effect, the report said.
+Sessions, who resigned in November, recalled that Trump said to him, “you were supposed to protect me,” the report said.

 The Republican president had bristled at the investigation since taking office in January 2017, belittling Sessions and calling the probe a witch hunt and a hoax.

 “Everyone tells me if you get one of these independent counsels it ruins your presidency,” Trump said, according to the report.
-“It takes years and years and I won’ t be able to do anything.
+“It takes years and years and I won’t be able to do anything.
 This is the worst thing that ever happened to me.”

 A month after the appointment, in June 2017, Trump tried to get rid of Mueller, according to the report.
-He called White House counsel Don McGahn at home and told him to call Acting Attorney General Rod Rosenstein and say Mueller “had conflicts of interest and must be removed,” the report said.
+He called White House counsel Don McGahn at home twice and told him to call Acting Attorney General Rod Rosenstein and say Mueller should be removed because of conflicts of interest, the report said.

+“You gotta do this.
+You gotta call Rod,” McGahn recalled Trump as saying.

 “McGahn did not carry out the direction, however, deciding that he would resign rather than trigger what he regarded as a potential Saturday Night Massacre,” Mueller’s report said, referring to the Watergate-era firing of key law enforcement officials by President Richard Nixon.

 Two days later, the report said, “the President made another attempt to affect the course of the Russia investigation.”
-He asked his former campaign manager, Corey Lewandowski, to deliver Sessions a message that he should announce publicly that the investigation was “very unfair” to Trump, that the president had done nothing wrong and that he would allow Mueller to “move forward with investigating election meddling for future elections.”
+He asked former campaign manager Corey Lewandowski to tell Sessions he should announce publicly that the investigation was “very unfair” to Trump, that Trump had done nothing wrong and that Mueller may “move forward with investigating election meddling for future elections.”

-(This story has been refiled to correct to acting attorney general, not Sessions, in paragraph 8.)

-Reporting by Ginger Gibson, Doina Chiacu; Editing by Bill Rigby
+Reporting by Ginger Gibson, Doina Chiacu; editing by Bill Rigby